VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

 ### Incremental backups

-Incremental backups performed if `-dst` points to an already existing backup.
-In this case only new data uploaded to remote storage.
+Incremental backups are performed if `-dst` points to an already existing backup.
+In this case only new data is uploaded to remote storage.
 It saves time and network bandwidth costs when working with big backups:

 ```